 - Enroll in the STEP program

-- Create an account with ISOS MyTrips
+- Create an account with ISOS MyTrips and register your travel

 Before students are accepted to their overseas studies program, they have to be nominated by OGE.
 On nomination day, students will receive an email informing them to log onto the OGE website to find out about their application status and receive instructions.

 Nominations are intrinsically conditional.
 Students must maintain good academic and disciplinary standing.
 If students' circumstances change (i.e. academic, housing, honor system, or disciplinary violation), it is their responsibility to notify OGE immediately.
 Failure to do so is a violation of the Conditions of Participation.